-MINNEAPOLIS, Minn. — A mass shooting at Annunciation Catholic School on the south side of Minneapolis has left two children dead and 17 others injured, including 14 children — one as young as 6.
+MINNEAPOLIS, Minn. — A mass shooting at Annunciation Catholic School on the south side of Minneapolis has left two children dead and 18 others injured, including 15 children — one as young as 6.
+The number of injured rose from 17 to 18 on Thursday.
 The incident took place during the school’s morning mass on Wednesday.

 Annunciation Catholic School Shooting Details